MindscapeHQ/raygun4android/README.md

 ## IMPORTANT

-### 21/09/2018
+### 26 March 2019

-Raygun4Android is currently actively being worked on for a release of version 4 and a lot of the documentation below is outdated and has not been updated (yet).
+Raygun4Android is currently actively being worked on for a release of version 4.

-If you found this branch (4.0.0) - it's probably not where you want to be and things will most likely break for you.
-Sorry.
+If you found this branch (4.0.0), you found the area that we're working on at the moment.
+The code is quite stable and we encourage you to use the 4.0.0-alpha2 release.

-Please go back to master, in which you'll find the 3.x stream of the provider that we actively encourage you to use.
+If you want the fully stable version go back to master, in which you'll find the 3.x stream of the provider.

 ## Requirements